A Timeline of the Ashley Madison Hack

 Aug 18: Ashley Madison Runs Out of Time

-The 30-day deadline from the Impact Team expires but both Ashley Madison and Established Men websites are still up.
+The 30-day deadline from the Impact Team expires but both Ashley Madison dump and Established Men websites are still up.
 A post titled “TIME’S UP” appears on Pastebin and the first major user data dump is published by the Impact Team.
 Around 10GB worth of personal data was released containing email addresses.
 Researchers and the media try to analyze and verify the data.

 Avid Life Media issues a second statement about the hack right after the first data dump.
 It details their investigation and is asking for any leads on the incident.